First Meet

 Color improvements, white balance fixes, and other essential digital modifications will require Raw images that are easier to edit.
 Your landscape photography post-processing technique will be more flexible if you choose RAW as one of your camera settings.

-Tip 3: Take Photos In The Golden Hour
+03. Take Photos in the Golden Hour

 The Golden Hour occurs immediately before sunset and shortly after sunrise when the light is at its best.
 It gets its name from the gold color of the light, which bathes the landscape in a warm glow.

 It is also a very soft light since it must pass through more of the Earth’s atmosphere.
 This reduces contrast, making it easier for your camera to catch shadows and highlights in the image.
-If you can’t go out to photograph during dawn or sunset, choose a gloomy day.
-The clouds soften the light, which distributes wonderful, even lighting across the landscape.

 Another good reason to invest in a tripod.
 Slow down the shutter speed while photographing anything that is moving, such as a stream or a waterfall, to create movement in your image.
 Depending on the subject matter, the shutter speed may not need to be as slow as you think.
 For a fast-moving stream, 1/4 of a second may be adequate.